Lukas4319/Animal_classification/README.md

 The dataset used for training consisted of a total of 10,000 images, with 1,000 images per class.
 For validation and test data, 100 images per class were used, totaling 1,000 images each.

 ## Dataset Information

-This project uses a dataset from Kaggle, but the dataset is not included in this repository.
+This project uses a dataset from Kaggle, but the dataset is not in this repository.
-You can access and download the dataset from the following link: [Animals-10](https://www.kaggle.com/datasets/viratkothari/animal10).
+You can access and download the dataset from the following link : [Animals-10](https://www.kaggle.com/datasets/viratkothari/animal10).

 ---
 ## ResNet